 You will be internally assessed throughout the course, particularly at the end of each topic, to check your understanding.
 This will be mostly in the form of essays, but may also be in the form of a presentation to the rest of the group.
-The AS qualification will be assessed by two, ninety minute examinations at the end of Year 12.
 The A Level qualification is examined by three, two hour examinations at the end of Year 13.
+Each exam is equally weighted.